What is the Broad Evidence Rule?

 Potential drawbacks

-On the downside, Strict Construction can be seen as rigid and limiting.
-It doesn’t always account for an item’s true and total value.
-Intangible factors often get left out.
+On the downside, Strict Construction can be rigid and limiting.
+It doesn’t always account for an item’s actual and total value, and intangible factors are often overlooked.

-A beloved family heirloom might not have a huge price tag but the sentimental value is priceless.
-Strict valuation probably won’t capture that full picture.
+A beloved family heirloom might not have a considerable price tag, but its sentimental value is priceless.
+Strict valuation probably won’t capture that whole picture.
 The owner may feel the payout comes up short.

-There’s also not as much wiggle room for those unique or niche cases that don’t fit neatly into a preset formula.
-Round pegs and square holes.
+There is also less wiggle room for unique or niche cases that don’t fit neatly into a preset formula: round pegs and square holes.

-These days, Broad Evidence is the majority rule in the U.S. insurance world.
-Most states and companies have shifted that way.
-It’s increasingly seen as the most equitable approach.
+These days, broad evidence is the majority rule in the U.S. insurance industry.
+Most states and companies have shifted to this approach, which is increasingly seen as the most equitable.

 Serving the greater good

 No two claims are identical.
-Circumstances vary.
-Nuances matter.
-Having the latitude to weigh a wide range of evidence lets adjusters tailor their assessment to each unique case.
-The idea is that the end result will be as fair and fitting as possible.
+Circumstances vary, and nuance matters.
+Adjusters can weigh various pieces of evidence to tailor their assessment to each unique case.
+The goal is that the result will be as fair and fitting as possible.

 Challenges to navigate